What is Tapas?

 Pinchos are dishes that require a utensil like a toothpick for a meatball or are served on a skewer.
 These margarita shrimp are a great example.

 Cazuelas are “little dishes” or small portions of dishes that are served in a sauce.
-My lamb meatballs are just the thing!
+My lamb meatballs or these fried mac and cheese bites are just the thing!

 Up close picture of Roasted Tomato Gazpacho Shooters